Understanding Jig & Fixture Design, Construction, and Equipment

 Table Jigs

-Table jigs are a variation of the basic template or plate jig.
-The table jig shown in Figure 4-47 is basically a template jig installed on legs.
+Table jigs are a variation of the basic template or plate jig, essentially consisting of a template jig installed on legs.
 Table jigs are designed for applications where the surface to be machined also locates the workpiece.
 The location is transferred across the underside of the jig plate and down the legs to the machine table.
-When designing this type of jig, make sure the area to be drilled is inside the legs to prevent tipping.
-Although three legs will work, four are recommended with table jigs.
-Four legs also wobble if a chip is under one leg; three legs do not.
-The wobble tells the operator to clear the chips from the locating surfaces.
+When designing this type of jig, ensure the drilled area is inside the legs to prevent tipping.

 Indexing Jigs

-Indexing jigs are for applications where holes must be drilled in a pattern around a center axis.
-This is done either with an indexing ring holding bushings, or by indexing the part itself.
-With a separate indexing ring, Figure 4-48, a hand-retractable plunger is frequently used.
-A ball-plunger can also be used for less critical positioning.
-Here the work piece itself serves as the indexing ring.
-With this design, the first hole is drilled and the part rotated to engage the ball-plunger, Figure 4-49.
-Once located, the part is re-clamped and a second hole is drilled.
+The workpiece is the indexing ring, with the first hole drilled and the part rotated to engage the ball plunger.
+Once located, the part is re-clamped and drilled into a second hole.
 The indexing is then repeated until all the holes in the part are drilled.
 The angular position of the ball plunger relative to the drill determines the indexing pattern.
 So, for four holes, the plunger is located at 90º from the drill, 60º for six holes, 45º for eight holes, and so on.

 Figure 4-49.
-A ball-plunger can index using holes drilled in the workpiece.
+A ball plunger can index using holes drilled in the workpiece.

 Index Plungers

-Multi-station Jigs
+Multi-Station Jigs

 Figure 4-50.
 Multi-station jigs are used in a continuous, multi-step production process.